Yuzu28/Music-App-Project/README.md

 #### Artist Search-Page

-*  Users can head to the Artist Search-Page and Seach for their favorite Artist.
+*  Users can head to the Artist Search-Page and Search for their favorite Artist.
 For example let search for an artist/band called "Spyair" as shown below.

 <p align="center">
 <img src="https://github.com/Yuzu28/Music-App-Project/blob/master/public/spyair.gif"  width="80%" height="80%">